jesper-olsen/sat_puzzles/README.md

 A Rust tool that explores the classic N-Queens problem by encoding it as a Boolean Satisfiability (SAT) problem.

-This project uses a declarative approach to problem-solving: define the rules of the problem and let a generic, highly-optimized SAT solver find the answer.
-The CNF formulas are generated and solved using the [Varisat](https://github.com/jix/varisat) library.
+Declarative approach: CNF formulas that describe the N-Queens puzzle are generated and a generic SAT solver leveraged to find solutions.
+The formulas can be exported as standard DIMACS `.cnf` files (usable with most solvers), or solved directly in-memory using the [Varisat](https://github.com/jix/varisat) library.

 ---

 ## Features
-* CNF Generation: Creates a standard DIMACS .cnf file representing the N-Queens problem, compatible with most SAT solvers.
+* CNF Generation: Creates a standard DIMACS .cnf file representing the N-Queens problem, compatible with Varisat and  most other SAT solvers.
 * Direct Solving: Solves the N-Queens problem in-memory without creating an intermediate file.
 * Solution Enumeration: Finds and counts all unique solutions for a given N.
 * Visualization: Renders found solutions as easy-to-read chessboard layouts.